agentmodels/agentmodels.org/chapters/3c-pomdp.md

 >**Figure 3:** Structure of Bandit problem where `Arm1` is stochastic.
 <br>

-For the following codebox, we use library functions for the environment (`makeBanditWorld`), for constructing the agent (`makeBeliefAgent`) and for simulating the agent (`simulateBeliefAgent`):
+For the following codebox, we use library functions for the environment (`makeBandit`), for constructing the agent (`makeBanditAgent`) and for simulating the agent (`simulateBeliefAgent`):

 ~~~~
 // helper functions defined here:
 ///fold:
-// part of the webppl language. takes a timeLeft and a latent state, returns a
-// start state for a stochastic bandit POMDP.
-var buildBanditStartState = function(timeLeft, latent) {
-  return {manifestState: {loc: 'start',
-			              timeLeft: timeLeft,
-						  terminateAfterAction: false},
-	      latentState: latent};
-};

-// part of the webppl language. is a generic utility function for stochastic
-// bandit POMDPs.
-var banditUtility = function(state, action) {
-  var reward = state.manifestState.loc;
-  return reward === 'start' ?
-0 : reward;
-};

 // takes a trajectory containing states and actions and returns one containing
 // locs and actions, getting rid of 'start' and the final meaningless action.
-// unlike the other two, this is not part of the webppl language
+// unlike the other functions, this is not part of the webppl language
 var display = function(trajectory) {
   var getPrizeAction = function(stateAction) {
     var state = stateAction[0];